tranquilit/WAPT-Documentation/source/wapt-security/secure-my-wapt-server.rst

 which already provides a great level of security.
 However you can further improve the security of WAPT.

-This documentation is necessary if your network requires a high level of security.

-To fully secure your WAPT server; you will want to do the following:
+To fully secure your WAPT setup; you will want to do the following:

 * enable authenticated registration to filter who is authorized to register the device with the WAPT server;